-This can be expressed as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You have not gone to the sources of the waters of the sea."
-(See: Rhetorical Question)
+(See: Rhetorical

+Question)

 Have you walked in the lowest parts of the deep?